pyepics/pyepics/doc/ca.rst

    sets the default array length (ie, how many elements an array has) above which automatic conversion to numpy arrays *and* automatic monitoring for PV variables is suppressed.
-The default value is 16384.
+The default value is 65536.
 To be
    clear: waveforms with fewer elements than this value will be automatically monitored changes, and will be converted to numpy arrays (if numpy is installed).
-Larger waveforms will not be monitored.
+Larger waveforms will not be automatically monitored.

    :ref:`advanced-large-arrays-label` for more details.